particle-iot/docs/README.md

 ### Contributions

-This documentation is managed by Spark, but supported by the community.
+This documentation is managed by Particle, but supported by the community.
 We welcome contributions such as:

 * Edits to improve grammar or fix typos
 * Edits to improve clarity